Author

 Browsing

 On 15 February 2023, the World Customs Organization (“WCO”) hosted a Symposium on E-Commerce and Customs Valuation.
-Several key challenges were identified: the fragmentation in the system due to data overload from low level shipments; the consequent shortfalls within data systems and processing; and compliance and enforcement challenges.
-The sessions provided a high level overview from the WCO and World Trade Organization (“WTO”) of the current scope of challenges and questions to consider, and…
+Several key challenges were identified: The sessions provided a high level overview from the WCO and World Trade Organization (“WTO”) of the current scope of challenges and questions to consider, and featured substantive presentations on the challenges faced by national Customs Authorities (including the European Commission, the CBP and Indian Customs) with input from the private sector in…

 In November we reported that the European Commission announced plans to include binding valuation information (“BVI”) decisions in its customs legislation.
 The Commission has published the draft Delegated Regulation and obtained feedback from a public consultation, which ended on 18 January 2023.
 The Commission describes this move as the completion of an already well-established legal and operational framework for issuing decisions relating to binding tariff classification information (“BTI”) and binding origin information (“BOI”).
 The aim…

 The United Kingdom has agreed with the European Union a new Brexit deal for Northern Ireland which seeks to significantly reduce the number of checks on goods going from Great Britain to Northern Ireland.
-The Windsor Framework would create two ‘lanes’ for goods which are arriving in Northern Ireland from Great Britain: A green lane for goods remaining in Northern Ireland (for which there will be minimal checks or paperwork); A red lane for goods…
+The Windsor Framework would create two ‘lanes’ for goods which are arriving in Northern Ireland from Great Britain: Some product bans currently in place for goods entering Northern Ireland from Great Britain (for example on chilled sausages) will also be removed,…

 In line with what we previously reported[1] regarding the expanded obligation to maintain electronic registers, a series of new rules were rolled out on 13 February 2023 which will make the taxation of alcohol, tobacco and energy products fully paperless across the EU.
 They are part of a wider expansion of the common excise duty provisions in the EU.
 The aim of this new standardised electronic system is to alleviate some of the rigorous procedures…